Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Distributions of Fibers and Bases

 \subsection{Bases}

+In this section we discuss the statistics of fibrations, in particular how fibrations are distributed as a function of the effective Hodge number of the base $h^{1,1}_*(B)$ defined in (\ref{eq:h11s}).
 We find that each of the 61,539 toric bases on the MT list appears as the base for at least one fibration; 625 bases appear exactly once.
 This is unsurprising; as explained in \S\ref{sec:toric-fibrations}, one can construct the generic elliptic fibration over any toric base by taking (the dual of the dual of) the standard stacking of $F_{10}$ over that base.

-While all bases appear, there is a marked statistical preference towards bases with small $h^{1,1}(B)$.
-As discussed in more detail in \S\ref{sec:typical}, this is likely because bases with larger $h^{1,1} (B)$ have a large number of non-Higgsable clusters that strongly constrain the possibility of additional tuned gauge factors.
-The most common base, which is entry 72 on the MT list, is a generalized del Pezzo surface $gdP_4$, with $h^{1,1}(B)=5$, and is the base for 5.1\% (114,961,701 total, 114,019,846 inequivalent) of all fibrations; this is a weak Fano base, and is the toric variety defined by the $F_{12}$ polytope, as in Figure \ref{fig:16fibers}.
-Plotting the number of fibrations over a base as a function of $h^{1, 1}(B)$, as shown in Figure~\ref{fig:h11B}, we find a distinct peak at small $h^{1, 1}(B)$.
-In particular, 82.5\% (1,868,680,827 total, 1,857,694,025 inequivalent) of fibrations have $h^{1,1}(B)\le10$, and 99.4\% (2,251,269,536 total, 2,237,134,428 inequivalent) have $h^{1,1}(B)\le25$.
-We have plotted the Hodge numbers of all elliptic fibrations over a number of specific bases with small $h^{1,1}(B)$ in Figure \ref{fig:polica}.
+While all bases appear, there is a marked statistical preference towards bases with small $h^{1,1}_*(B)$.
+As discussed in more detail in \S\ref{sec:typical}, this is likely because bases with larger $h^{1,1}_* (B)$ have a large number of non-Higgsable clusters that strongly constrain the possibility of additional tuned gauge factors.
+The most common base, which is entry 72 on the MT list, is a generalized del Pezzo surface $gdP_4$, with $h^{1,1}_*(B)= h^{1,1}(B)=5$, and is the base for 5.1\% (114,961,701 total, 114,019,846 inequivalent) of all fibrations; this is a weak Fano base, and is the toric variety defined by the $F_{12}$ polytope, as in Figure \ref{fig:16fibers}.
+Plotting the number of fibrations over a base as a function of $h_*^{1, 1}(B)$, as shown in Figure~\ref{fig:h11B}, we find a distinct peak at small $h^{1, 1}_*(B)$.
+In particular, 82.5\% (1,868,680,827 total, 1,857,694,025 inequivalent) of fibrations have $h^{1,1}_*(B)\le10$, and 99.4\% (2,251,269,536 total, 2,237,134,428 inequivalent) have $h^{1,1}_*(B)\le25$.
+We have plotted the Hodge numbers of all elliptic fibrations over a number of specific bases with small $h^{1,1}_*(B)$ in Figure \ref{fig:polica}.

-Moreover, as we see in Fig.~\ref{fig:ftype}, the only fiber type that appears fibered over a base with $h^{1, 1}(B_2) > 100$ is $F_{10}$.
-This corroborates the expectation (c.f. \S\ref{sec:toric-fibrations}) that for bases with large $h^{1,1} (B_2)$, the only available elliptic fibration is the generic elliptic fibration, associated with the standard stacking of the fiber $F_{10}$.
+Moreover, as we see in Fig.~\ref{fig:ftype}, the only fiber type that appears fibered over a base with $h^{1, 1}_*(B_2) > 100$ is $F_{10}$.
+This corroborates the expectation (c.f. \S\ref{sec:toric-fibrations}) that for bases with large $h^{1,1}_*(B_2)$, the only available elliptic fibration is the generic elliptic fibration, associated with the standard stacking of the fiber $F_{10}$.